RorGray/openldap-mailcow/README.md

 ## How does it work

-A python script periodically checks and creates new LDAP accounts and deactivates deleted and disabled ones with mailcow API.
+A python script periodically checks and creates new LDAP accounts and deactivates deleted ones with mailcow API.
 It also enables LDAP authentication in SOGo and dovecot.

+**Note:** For OpenLDAP, account activation status is determined by whether the account exists in the LDAP directory and matches the configured filter.
+If you need to disable accounts, remove them from the LDAP directory or exclude them using LDAP filters.

 ## Usage